Maximum $k$-colourable induced subgraphs in $(P_5+rK_1)$-free graphs

-Given the three statements above, this algorithm generates a maximum-weight independent set of $G$ in polynomial time, as desired. \end{proof}
+Given the three statements above, the following is an algorithm to generate a maximum-weight independent set of $G$ in polynomial time: First, we compute $\mathcal{S}$ (which can be done in polynomial time by the first statement).
+Next, we choose an element of $\mathcal{S}$ of maximum weight (which can be done concurrently with computing $\mathcal{S}$, by keeping track of the highest-weight element of $\mathcal{S}$ generated so far). \end{proof}

-Given a graph $G$ and an edge $uv \in E(G)$, we define $G/uv$ as the graph obtained from $G$ by removing $u$ and $v$, and adding a new vertex $w$ with $N_{G/uv}(w) = (N(u) \cup N(v)) \setminus \{u, v\}$.
-The operation transforming $G$ into $G/uv$ is called \emph{edge contraction}.
-Similar to \cite{gartland2021finding}, we show in Lemma \ref{lemma:P5+rk1freegraphsnice} that edge contraction preserves being $(P_5 + rK_1)$-free; in fact, the same argument shows that for every linear forest $H$, edge contraction preserves being $H$-free.
+Given a graph $G$ and an edge $uv \in E(G)$, we define $G/uv$ to be the graph obtained from $G$ by removing $u$ and $v$, and adding a new vertex $w$ with $N_{G/uv}(w) = (N(u) \cup N(v)) \setminus \{u, v\}$.
+The operation transforming $G$ into $G/uv$ is called \emph{edge contraction} (together with \emph{simplification,} if $u$ and $v$ have a common neighbour in $G$).
+Similar to \cite{gartland2021finding}, we show in Lemma \ref{lemma:P5+rk1freegraphsnice} that edge contraction preserves being $(P_5 + rK_1)$-free; in fact, we present a more general argument showing that for every linear forest $H$, edge contraction preserves being $H$-free.